Skip to main content

 • Reviewing orders that were never confirmed

 The dashboard filters by status and only shows certain views.
-The full orders list in the sidebar shows everything for a given date, making it the best place to search when you’re not sure what status an order is in.
+The full orders list in the sidebar shows everything for a given date — the best place to search when you’re not sure what status an order is in.

 Repeat orders

-For customers who want regular deliveries — weekly reception flowers, monthly office arrangements, fortnightly church displays — you can set up a Repeat Order.
-The system automatically generates a new order on your chosen schedule so you never forget.
+For customers who want regular deliveries — weekly reception flowers, monthly office arrangements, fortnightly church displays — set up a Repeat Order.
+The system automatically generates a new order on your chosen schedule.
 Learn more about repeat orders →

 Common questions

-You can, but we don’t recommend it.
-Once an order is fulfilled, most fields are locked.
-If you need to make significant changes, it’s usually better to create a new order.
+You can add notes and attachments, but most fields (products, prices, addresses) are locked.
+If you need significant changes, create a new order instead.

-The system will show an “Out of Coverage Area” warning and suggest converting it to a relay order so another florist can fulfil it.
+The system flags it as outside your coverage area and suggests converting to a relay so another florist can fulfil it.

 Yes.
 You can search by order number, customer name, recipient name, delivery address, postcode, or product name.

 Open the order and use the Substitute option to swap a specific item or bundle for an alternative.
-This is useful when a particular flower or product isn’t available.
+Useful when a particular flower or product isn’t available.

 What’s next?